 Advanced Renamer is a free application that works on Windows PCs only.
 It helps you organize all your files and offers several methods of renaming the files.

 You can even add GPS data to the files.
 Advanced Renamer is a little different from FileBot, especially with its file renaming methods.
 Pick the method that works for you and you are good to go.

 Read Also: How to view your iPhone in Windows Explorer?

 2. Rename Master

 Rename Master is another free FileBot alternative for windows.
-With this application, you can rename several of your files in a single click of the mouse.
+With this application, you can rename several of your files with a single click of the mouse.

 It comes with a wide range of file naming instructions to pick from, and its preview feature lets you see how the files will look like once you are done.

 You can never go wrong with rename master.
 Plus, its basic interface makes it easy to use.

 MediaElch is a free, open-source file organizer software that works on Windows, Mac, and Linux PCs.
 It is quite complex compared to the other alternatives to FileBot.
 For instance, for it to work, you will need to install another software called Kodi.

 However, once you figure it out, everything else will run seamlessly.
 The app renames all imported media files automatically.
 The source of the file name titles can be selected using “scrapers”.
 Some of the scrapers available include the TV DB, IMDB, the movie DB, the audio DB, et al.

 4. Media Companion

 Media Companion is the ideal library manager to use in organizing your media files.
 It gives you the option of selecting your preferred file naming style.
 You can also download the artwork to use, synopsis, and details about the cast and crew.

-Media Companion lets you watch your media files within the application, and it can link directly to IMDB thus enabling you to search more movies.
+Media Companion lets you watch your media files within the application, and it can link directly to IMDB thus enabling you to search for more movies.

 However, apart from working on windows only, Media Companion needs Kodi and the .NET 4 client for it to function efficiently.